bhaisahab-rdx/chickfarmss/nowpayments_integration_guide.md

 1. Make a test payment using the provided payment URL
 2. Monitor server logs for incoming webhook notifications
-3. Verify user balance is updated after payment completion
+3. Verify user balance is updated automatically after payment confirmation (no manual approval needed)
+4. Check the admin panel to confirm the transaction is marked as "completed" automatically

 ## Troubleshooting Guide